Sayan-Roy-729/Linux-Command/6_deleting_copying_moving.md

----
-title: 'Navigate Between Folders'
-date: '2022-10-16'
-image: basic-command-nomenclatures.jpg
-excerpt: We will learn all about command structures look like as well as arguments and options.
-We also learn combining options and long form options and when what have to use!
-Also learn some commands.
-category: linux-commands
-isFeatured: false
----

 ## Delete files (**rm**):
 We use the remove (rm) command to remove files from our machine.
 Syntax of this command is
 ```bash